MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts-sk/kernel.md

 The **kernel** in Semantic Kernel (SK) is the orchestrator of a user's ASK.
 The **kernel** fulfill the user's desired goal using its available [skills](skills), [memories](memories), and [connectors](connectors).
 Key features of the **kernel** that facilitate faster development include:

 * [Skills](skills): Package your most useful prompts as fully reusable [skills](skills)
-* Hybrid Development: Mix your AI prompts with conventional native code fluidly
+* Hybrid Development: Fluidly mix your AI prompts with conventional native code
 * Orchestration: Manage complicated LLM AI prompts with complete control
 * Future Proof: Use multiple LLM AI models and configurations with specificity